ordina-jworks/ordina-jworks.github.io/_posts/2017-01-21-Node-with-TypeScript.md

     };

     {% endhighlight %}

-The Server instance forwards all requests to the Router instance.
+The `Server` instance forwards all requests to the `Router` instance.
 As the name suggests this will perform the routing.
 It will see if a resource is requested or and endpoint has been called.
 If a resource is requested it will be served if found.
 If an endpoint has been called, that endpoint will be executed and passed the parameters that were entered, but only after the correct amount of parameters has been passed and they are all valid.

 ## Handling data: The DataBroker
-The Data broker is the Node instance in the application that will save and retrieve data.
+The `DataBroker` is the Node instance in the application that will save and retrieve data.
 For the time being it is sufficient to only have in memory 'caches' on which basic CRUD operations can be performed.
-All methods on the DataBroker are called by sending an IPCRequest with the data that needs to be saved of the instruction for what data should be retrieved.
+All methods on the `DataBroker` are called by sending an `IPCRequest` with the data that needs to be saved of the instruction for what data should be retrieved.
-The DataBroker will reply to the original worker by sending an IPCReply with the result of the operation.
+The `DataBroker` will reply to the original worker by sending an `IPCReply` with the result of the operation.

-The DataBroker for now only has a concept of caches.
+The `DataBroker` for now only has a concept of caches.
 A cache has a name, type and values (of said type).
 Values can be retrieved, added, updated and deleted from the caches.
 Caches can be retrieved, added and deleted at runtime.

 ## Handling asynchronous tasks: The IntervalWorker
-The IntervalWorker as its name suggest performs task at a certain interval.
+The `IntervalWorker` as its name suggest performs tasks at a certain interval.
-It is also used for other asynchronous tasks, such as connecting to an Arduino and running Arduino/Raspberry pi Johhny-Five scenarios.
+It is also used for other asynchronous workloads, such as connecting to an Arduino and running Arduino/Raspberry pi Johhny-Five scenarios.
-The IntervalWorker is handy when you need for example to update the content of a cache every so often.
+The `IntervalWorker` is handy when you need for example to update the content of a cache every so often.
 <br/><br/>
-It can also run Arduino Scenarios.
+It can also run Arduino scenarios.
 These are Implementations that contain logic to perform actions on the Arduino or in response to something that happens on the Arduino.
-The IntervalWorker picks up what type of Arduino Scenario you want to run and starts the logic.
+The `IntervalWorker` picks up what type of Arduino `Scenario` you want to run and starts the logic.

-    {% highlight typescript %}
+    {% highlight coffeescript %}

     /**
      * Sets up the connection to the Arduino and starts the desired Arduino Scenario.
      */